-Agreement with InvaGen
+Agreements with InvaGen

-On November 12, 2018, Avenue entered into a Stock Purchase and Merger Agreement (the "Avenue SPMA") with InvaGen Pharmaceuticals Inc. ("InvaGen"), and Madison Pharmaceuticals Inc. (the "Merger Sub"), which contemplated: (i) the purchase by InvaGen of a 33.3% stake in Avenue and; (ii) the contingent sale of Avenue to InvaGen.
+On November 12, 2018, Avenue entered into a Stock Purchase and Merger Agreement (the "Avenue SPMA") with InvaGen Pharmaceuticals Inc. ("InvaGen"), and Madison Pharmaceuticals Inc. (the "Merger Sub"), which contemplated: (i) the purchase by InvaGen of a 33,3% stake in Avenue and; (ii) the contingent sale of Avenue to InvaGen.
 The first stage stock purchase closed in February 2019: InvaGen acquired approximately 5.8 million shares of Avenue's common stock at \$6.00 per share for total gross consideration of \$35.0 million, representing a 33.3% stake in Avenue's capital stock on a fully diluted basis.
 Under a contingent second stage closing, InvaGen may have acquired the remaining shares of Avenue's capital stock (in some cases compulsorily and in some cases at InvaGen's option), pursuant to a reverse triangular merger with Avenue remaining as the surviving entity.
 On November 1, 2021, Avenue delivered InvaGen notice of termination of the Avenue SPMA, meaning that the second stage acquisition of Avenue by InvaGen pursuant to the Avenue SPMA is no longer possible.
+In July 2022 Avenue entered into a Share Repurchase Agreement with InvaGen (described below).